VX Home—a Hulu intranet portal that tracks issues, blending personal wellness features to reduce stress and boost productivity.

 Concept Testing

-Our team traveled to San Antonio, TX to run in-person interviews and find out which concepts were most useful.
+Our team conducted in-person interviews to find out which concepts were most useful.
 Each 60-minute session included three main activities:

 Testing ideas using low-fidelity screens